KleoPetroff/goodebooks/README.md

-# GoodChitanka
+# GoodEBooks

-A Chrome extension to add links to [Chitanka.info](https://chitanka.info) to Goodreads.
+Chrome extension to download and read book from Goodreads.

 ```
 npm run build